Skip to content

 The Gun Control Act 1968 (GCA) created the modern framework for non-NFA firearms.
 Every commercial sale of a firearm in the United States must be facilitated by a Federal Firearms Licensee (FFL), a dealer, importer, or manufacturer who holds an ATF licence.
 FFLs are required to maintain a Bound Book recording every acquisition and disposition of a firearm in their inventory.
 When an FFL transfers a firearm to a non-licensed buyer, the buyer must complete a Bureau of Justice Statistics Form 4473, certifying that they are not a prohibited person (a felon, domestic violence misdemeanant, person under a qualifying restraining order, unlawful user of controlled substances, person adjudicated mentally defective, and others specified in 18 USC section 922(g)).
 The FFL initiates a National Instant Criminal Background Check System (NICS) inquiry through the FBI before completing the transfer; a clear response authorises the transfer, while a denial or delay triggers different procedures.

 The Brady Handgun Violence Prevention Act 1993, named for James Brady, President Reagan's press secretary who was shot and permanently disabled in the 1981 assassination attempt on Reagan, established the NICS system that the GCA framework required.
 Before Brady, background checks were done manually by dealers and were largely discretionary; Brady created the federal infrastructure.
-Since its inception, NICS has processed over 400 million background check requests, with approximately 1.5 million denials as of 2023.
-The Bipartisan Safer Communities Act 2022 expanded NICS by requiring that mental-health records from state courts be included in the federal background-check database, a notable extension following a series of high-profile mass shootings.
+Since its inception, NICS has processed over 500 million background check requests, with over 2 million denials as of 2023.
+The Bipartisan Safer Communities Act 2022 expanded NICS by requiring enhanced background checks for buyers aged 18-21, mandating that NICS contact state juvenile justice repositories and mental health record custodians before completing transfers to that age group, a notable extension following a series of high-profile mass shootings.

 The constitutional dimension of US firearms law is defined by two Supreme Court cases.
 In District of Columbia v.
 Heller (554 US 570, 2008), Justice Scalia's majority opinion held that the Second Amendment protects an individual right to keep and bear arms for traditionally lawful purposes, including self-defence in the home, and struck down the District of Columbia's handgun ban.
 Heller explicitly noted that the right is not unlimited: it does not extend to possession of weapons not in common use for lawful purposes, and it is consistent with laws prohibiting felons and the mentally ill from possessing firearms, laws forbidding carry in sensitive places, and laws imposing conditions on commercial sale.
 In New York State Rifle and Pistol Association v.
 Bruen (142 S Ct 2111, 2022), the Court replaced the two-step means-end balancing test that lower courts had been applying post-Heller with a historical text-and-tradition test: a firearms regulation is presumptively constitutional if it is consistent with the historical tradition of firearm regulation in the United States at the founding period.